For information about our sports funding from the government, please use this link http://www.oare.wilts.sch.uk/pupil-premium-sports-premium/

 Well done to these girls for giving up their time after school for the last 3 Thursdays to learn and perfect their routines.

-On Friday, 3rd February all the children from years 1 to 6 took part in a basic fitness test, where they had to keep running laps around the playground, completing as many as possible in four minutes.
-Initial feedback from the coaches was very positive - we have a very fit school - and we await their findings in the next week or so.
-The children will then have individual targets to beat when they return at the end of the summer term.
+On Friday, 3rd February all the children from Year 1 to 6 took part in a basic fitness test, where they had to keep running laps around the playground, completing as many as possible in four minutes.

 Congratulations to our swimmers in year 5 and 6 who competed in a swimming gala at Durrington Leisure Centre on 25th January.
 Despite having no entries in the year 5 boys' races, they finished a creditable fifth.
 Their efforts were recognised by the organisers with the presentation of many stickers celebrating their teamwork, determination, passion and honesty.